-Meet the Principal
+Meet the PrincipalS

-Cory Gildersleeve, Interim Principal
+Cory Gildersleeve, Principal

-While completing his Master’s Degree through Marygrove College, he was honored with three Who’s Who Amongst America’s Teachers awards and was also named Honorable Mention Coach of the Year and Region in Monroe County.
+While completing his Master’s Degree through Marygrove College, he was honored with three ‘Who’s Who Amongst America’s Teachers’ awards and was also named County and Region Honorable Mention Coach of the Year in Monroe County.
 As a football coach, he has won a Conference, Regional, and State Title.

 He earned his Administrative Educational Leadership Certificate through Eastern Michigan University’s Specialist Degree Program.
 In doing this, he was able to work as an administrative intern at the Roberto Clemente Developmental Center and the A2 Technical High School Campus.
 He then continued on with administrative work for the Ann Arbor Public Schools at the Pathways To Success High School Campus as a lead teacher, building Principal (when called upon), Discipline/Detention Chair and PBIS Co-Chair.
 While in Ann Arbor, he was also on the Equity Team at Pattengill Elementary and spent time as a member of the Washtenaw County Task Force for at-risk youth.